The Trajectory PHD Filter for Coexisting Point and Extended Target Tracking: INTRODUCTION

-\IEEEPARstart{A}{utonomous} vehicles promise the possibility of fundamentally changing the transportation industry, with an increase in both highway capacity and traffic flow \cite{Auto-Driving2012}.
-It is required to simultaneously extract the environmental information that incorporates dynamic as well as static objects through road infrastructure and other vehicles \cite{TITS-tracking1,TITS-tracking2,TITS-tracking3,TITS-tracking4}.
+{A}{\scshape utonomous} vehicles promise the possibility of fundamentally changing the transportation industry, with an increase in both highway capacity and traffic flow \cite{Auto-Driving2012,Autodriving2015}.
+It is required to simultaneously extract the environmental information that incorporates dynamic as well as static objects through road infrastructure and other vehicles.
 Accordingly, the multi-target tracking (MTT) approaches are widely used for estimating the states and number of dynamic targets, which may appear, move and disappear, given noisy sensor measurements in time sequence\cite{Blackman1986book}.
 There are two main kinds of approaches to solve MTT problems.
 The first category is based on random vectors, such as the joint probabilistic data association (JPDA) filter \cite{JPDA-1998,JPDA-1983} and the multiple hypotheses tracking (MHT) \cite{Blackman1986book,Blackman2004MHT}.
-The second category is based on random finite set (RFS)\cite{Mahler2003RFS,Mahler2007RFSbook,Mahler2014RFSbook}.
-Among them, RFS-based algorithms have been proved to possess an excellent tracking performance in various scenarios\cite{Vo2007CPHD,Vo2009MB,Vo2014GLMB,Reuter2014LMB,Angel2018PMBM}.
-The PHD filter, known for its low computational burden among all RFS based filters, possesses a high efficiency in solving real time tracking problem\cite{Vo2006PHD,Vo2005smc}.
-It propagates the first-order multi-target moments\cite{Mahler2003RFS}, also called intensity, through prediction and update step.
+The second category is based on random finite set (RFS)\cite{Mahler2003RFS,Mahler2007RFSbook,Mahler2014RFSbook,Vo2013GLMB}, which is closely related to stochastic geometry \cite{Haenggi09} and stochastic flows \cite{Bakut76}.
+Among them, RFS-based algorithms have been proved to possess an excellent tracking performance in various scenarios\cite{TvT-slam,Reuter2014LMB,Angel2018PMBM,TvT-Shaoxiu}.
+The probability hypothesis density (PHD) filter, known for its low computational burden among all RFS based filters (including labelled RFS approaches \cite{Vo2013GLMB}), possesses a high efficiency in solving real time tracking problem\cite{Mahler2003RFS, Vo2006PHD}.
+It propagates the first-order multi-target moment, also called intensity, through prediction and update step.
 The PHD filter can also be derived by propagating a Poisson multi-target density through the filtering recursion, obtained via Kullback-Leibler divergence (KLD) minimization\cite{Mahler2003RFS, Angel2015KLD}.